nirsky/react-native-scaling-example/README.md

 it won't 'exaggerate' when scaling for a big screen.
 You can also control the resize factor, passing `1` as the resize factor will be like regular `scale`, and passing `0` will be like no scaling at all.<br/>

-Anyway, enough talking, here are the results after combining `scale`, `moderateScale` and `verticalScale` until your designer is pleased.
+Anyways, enough talking.
+Here are the results after combining `scale`, `moderateScale` and `verticalScale` until your designer is pleased.

 StyleSheet: